 Where a sentenced or remanded young person ceases to be Looked After because s/he is no longer Accommodated under section 20 of the Children Act 1989, the young person's social worker should ensure that the relevant Youth Justice case manager is made aware that the young person had been Looked After up until sentence.
 The social worker should also discuss with the Youth Justice case manager and the young person any arrangements for remaining in touch whilst in custody and for assessing whether the young person may need to become Looked After again on release.

 Within 5 working days of the young person's remand or sentence to custody, the social worker should contact the young person's Youth Justice case manager and the designated case supervisor within the establishment to inform them of:

-- The young person's care status, including his/her entitlement to support as a care leaver;
+- The young person's care status, including their entitlement to support as a care leaver;

 - Persons with Parental Responsibility;

-- Name and contact details of the allocated social worker, his/her Team Manager and the IRO;
+- Name and contact details of the allocated social worker, their Team Manager and the IRO;

 - Any immediate information necessary to ensure the young person's safety or that of others;